AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ```

-Adding the viewer to such a page is very similar to the fixed size embedding; the only difference is that you do not need to explicitly define the viewer size.
+Adding the viewer to such a page is similar to the fixed size embedding; the only difference is that you do not need to explicitly define the viewer size.

 1. Adding the viewer JavaScript file to your web page.
 1. Defining the container DIV.